Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] a room for teams to demo their work
 - [ ] a placeholder in the code body for the future functionality
 - [x] a meeting format where participants create and manage the agenda

+#### Q106.
+Which choice is not an expected benefit of refactoring?

+- [ ] Refactoring can reduce the effort for future development
+- [x] Refactoring is used to fix bugs
+- [ ] Refactoring improves the design of the system
+- [ ] Refactoring improves the maintainability of the code